During high school I stayed fit playing sports and taking dance classes, and in university I went to the gym, but I’ve never been a runner.

 One of the best things about these nights is the opportunity to get to know the families of the kids we work with.
 Working with pre-teens presents many challenges that are different than those involved in working with older teens, including the increased necessity for parental involvment, and these evenings have been instrumental in building trusting relationships with parents and families.

 We’ve also been able to build a good reputation in the community as being involved, hard workers.
-In fact, at the end of the evening last week, a member of the community remarked to Danny about what a hardworking team
+In fact, at the end of the evening last week, a member of the community remarked to Danny about what a hardworking team we had.

 These are all things that will be so beneficial for Youth Unlimited in Langley as we continue to work in the community, and opportunities that we may not have had if the bus had been up and running all year... but, we are still very glad that the bus is finally getting close to being on the road for Friday nights again!